 The corona situation raises many questions and concerns among consumers.
-The FCCA is closely monitoring the situation and consumer advisors are now answering to the most common questions about events and services received by Consumer Advisory Services.
+The FCCA is closely monitoring the situation and is now answering to the current questions about events and services received by Consumer Advisory Services.

 Follow the instructions of the ticket agent and event organiser.
 If the matter is not urgent, you should wait in peace.
 Many matters can be resolved afterwards.